lmos-ai/lmos-website/src/pages/about_us.md

 We set out to build not just another tool but an **entire ecosystem**—one that could handle the complexity of enterprise use cases while being scalable and adaptable.
 Our journey began with solving business problems, but as we progressed, it became clear that we needed more foundational constructs.
 We developed

-1. A **"kernel"** the defines the construct to chain deterministic and non-deterministic program modules.
+1. A **"kernel"** that defines the construct to chain deterministic and non-deterministic program modules.
 2. A [**DSL for Agent Development**](https://github.com/lmos-ai/arc) to streamline and democratize agent development.
 3. A [**Agents control plane**](https://github.com/lmos-ai/lmos-operator) for LMOS with Kubernetes as the native runtime for agents, managing the discovery, registration, lifecylce mgmt of agents.
 4. A [**Multi Agent Router**](https://github.com/lmos-ai/lmos-router) to allow agent intent discovery and propagation, enabling multi-strategy agent workflows to be built.